Vernetta Lesforis

+Lesforis is from Castries, Saint Lucia.
+She initially attended Missouri Valley College.
+Before her sophomore year she transferred to the Missouri State Lady Bears track and field team, where she finished 5th anchoring their 4 × 400 metres relay at the 1999 NCAA Division I Outdoor Track and Field Championships.

 She won the gold medal at the 1999 Central American and Caribbean Championships in a career best time of 52.21 seconds.
 She also competed at the 2000 Olympic Games without reaching the final round.